Abisoyesam/Deep-Learning-With-TensorFlow/02 - Neural Network Regression/README.md

 The inputs are features whose shape could be more than one but the output is just a single outcome.

-## Architecture of a regression model
+## Architecture of a Neural Network Regression Model

 |Hyperparameters| Typical Value|
 |:--------------:|:-------------|